-Legal 500 Asia Pacific 2020 – Leading Individual.
-'Clients describe him as 'intellectually strong with very good emotional intelligence, which helps his client make good decisions in the face of ambiguity'.
+Legal 500 Asia Pacific 2020 – Leading Individual: 'Clients describe him as "intellectually strong with very good emotional intelligence", which helps his clients make good decisions in the face of ambiguity'.

 ‘Jeremy Johnson displays tact and courtesy to all involved and has outstanding advocacy skills.
 He is easily a match for the leading QC in the field and should be recognised as a leading practitioner in trusts and relationship property himself.’

 ‘Jeremy Johnson is patient, quietly determined and gives his clients a strong feeling that they are in a safe pair of hands.
 I cannot recommend him highly enough.
 In terms of overall value for money, his advice was worth every cent.’

 'Jeremy Johnson has a high level of intelligence overlaid with commercial practicality, and he is very articulate.’